English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 The Second Press

-The second press is more intense than the first, further compressing the wood fibers for increased durability and performance.
+The second press is more intense than the first, further compressing the wood fibres for increased durability and performance.

-As a bat maker we test the performance of the bat during the pressing cycle, we are listing and feeling the ping and rebound to make sure the cleft is pressed to perfection.
+As bat makers, we test the performance of the bat during the pressing cycle.
+We listen for and feel the bat ping test to ensure the cleft is pressed to perfection.

 Shaping the Shoulders and Toe